 - The radiologic technologist steps behind a protective window while the image is taken.

-While the X-ray procedure itself causes no pain, the manipulation of the body part being examined may cause some discomfort or pain, particularly if you’ve recently had surgery or been injured.
+While the X-ray procedure itself causes no pain, moving the body part being examined may cause some discomfort or pain, particularly if you’ve recently had surgery or been injured.
 The radiologic technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.

 What happens after an abdominal X-ray?